Last Updated: 4/19/2022 | April 19th, 2022

 Vancouver is one of my favorite cities in the world.
 It’s filled with delicious food (there’s lots of amazing sushi here), spacious parks (don’t miss Stanley Park), and is close to both the mountains and the ocean.
 The city consistently ranks in the top five best places to live in the world — and it’s no surprise why.
 It’s a wonderful, wonderful city that I’ve loved ever since I first visited in 2004 with my family.

 Since then, I’ve come back a handful of times to explore it on my own.
-I’ve seen the city change a lot of the last fifteen years — and one of the things that has changed for the benefit of us travelers is that there are a lot more hostels.
+I’ve seen the city change a lot over the last fifteen years — and one of the things that has changed for the benefit of us travelers is that there are a lot more hostels.
 Vancouver now has one of the best hostel scenes in Canada, and you won’t be disappointed with what you find here.

 That said, there are a lot of things to consider when selecting a hostel.
 The top four when picking the best hostel in Vancouver are: